What we do

 If you have been diagnosed with autism and you are having significant problems in your life, we can help.
 When life feels overwhelming and we do not know how to deal with it, in an effort to cope we can engage in problematic behaviours, like self-harm, avoidance, property destruction and aggression.

 The Autism Intensive Service (AIS) provides specialist therapeutic support to help you connect with what you care about and learn new skills to move your life forwards in ways that matter to you.
 We are here to help.

 The service we offer is called positive behavioural support (PBS) and it involves learning and practicing skills for dealing with the outside and inside of our skins so we can be more effective in life.
 We work alongside mainstream Child and Adolescent Mental Health Services (CAMHS) to bring together their professionals throughout AIS involvement.

 At AIS, we provide two main services detailed below:

 - Intensive programmes for children and their families – individually tailored for you and your family, this involves working together over long periods.
-For example, we might support you in your family home or at school for two to three hours, three to four times a week.
+For example, we might support you in your family home and/or at school with regular visits of up to four times a week.